 VA benefits for porphyria cutanea tarda

 Veterans with porphyria cutanea tarda that appeared within one year of exposure to Agent Orange to a degree of at least 10 percent disabling by VA's rating regulations may be eligible for disability compensation and health care.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange registry health exam.

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service and died as the result of porphyria cutanea tarda may be eligible for survivors' benefits.

-The Institute of Medicine (IOM) of the National Academy of Sciences concluded in its 1994 report on "Veterans and Agent Orange: Health Effects of Herbicides Used in Vietnam" that there was sufficient evidence of an association between exposure to herbicides used in Vietnam and PCT.
-However, in 1996, IOM reviewed new research and determined that there is only limited or suggestive evidence of an association.
+The Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine concluded in its 1994 report on "Veterans and Agent Orange: Health Effects of Herbicides Used in Vietnam" that there was sufficient evidence of an association between exposure to herbicides used in Vietnam and PCT.
+However, in 1996, HMD reviewed new research and determined that there is only limited or suggestive evidence of an association.

 The revised conclusion, however, did not change VA's decision that PCT in Veterans who were exposed to herbicides used in Vietnam was caused by their military service when porphyria cutanea tarda appears within one year of exposure to Agent Orange, and is at least 10 percent disabling.